alberto-abarzua/CC7220-project/README.md

 ## Project structure

 - `pre_processing.py`: Notebook to process the raw dataset downloaded from Kaggle.
 Running this script creates a directory named `clean_dataset`, which contains the cleaned `.csv` files.
-The script takes two arguments: `frac` and `threshold`. `frac` represents what fraction of the dataset to take from the raw data, and `threshold` will remove videos with less than `threshold` tags.
+The script takes two arguments: `frac` and `threshold`. `frac` represents what fraction of the dataset to take from the raw data, and `threshold` will remove tags that appear less than `threshold` times.

 - `create_rdf.py`: Reads the cleaned data and uses Tarql to convert the `.csv` files into RDF triples.
 The `CONSTRUCT` queries in SPARQL are placed in the `sparql` folder.
 Running this script will create `.ttl` files.
 The script will place the `.ttl` files into the `rdf_dataset` directory.
 The `.ttl` files can now be loaded into a SPARQL endpoint to run queries.